McMaster-Baby-Lab/handbook/pages/Research/researchAdv/eyetracker/eyetracker.md

 ## Special tips for infant participants

-As you can see above, properly setup eye tracker takes some time.
-Because infants have relatively short attention span, they might not give you enough time to setup eye tracker properly.
-To address these challenges, here are some tips for you to achieve high quality of eye tracking with infant participants.
+As evident from the previous discussion, setting up the eye tracker correctly requires a considerable amount of time.
+However, due to the limited attention span of infants, they may not provide enough time for a thorough eye tracker setup.
+To overcome these challenges and ensure a high-quality eye tracking experience with infant participants, the following tips are recommended:

-- Calm down.
-It is absolutely normal for infants to get distracted.
+- ***Calm down***.
+It is absolutely normal for infants to get distracted at any point of a study.
-- Setup eye tracker during the initial cartoon section.
-In our programs, we always include a cartoon playing at the beginning.
-The function of this cartoon is to help infants focus on the screen without moving too much.
-This is the golden period for you to setup eye tracker.
+- Setup eye tracker during the initial ***cartoon section***.
+In our programs, we consistently incorporate a cartoon that plays at the start.
+The purpose of this cartoon is to assist infants in maintaining focus on the screen while minimizing excessive movement.
+This particular phase serves as a crucial window of opportunity for setting up the eye tracker accurately.
-- Fast calibration / validation.
-Quit counterintuitively, you should confirm fixations during calibration, validation, and drift-correction as fast as you can.
-Confirm fixations should be done IMMEDIATELY you see their gaze shifted to the new location.
-This is because infants usually quickly lose interest to the target when it showing up at the same location.
-They are likely to focus when target shifts its location.
-Thus, their first gazes after the target lcoation shifts are likely the most accurate and ideal.
-For a reference, you need to finish a 5-point calibration within 5 seconds.
+- ***Fast calibration / validation***.
+Surprisingly, it is advisable to promptly confirm fixations during calibration, validation, and drift-correction. **As soon as you observe a shift in their gaze** to a new location, the confirmation of fixations should occur **IMMEDIATELY**.
+This is particularly important because infants tend to rapidly lose interest in a target that repeatedly appears at the same location.
+However, they are more likely to focus when the target appears in a new location.
+Therefore, their initial gazes following the shift in target location are typically the most accurate and ideal for calibration purposes.
+As a benchmark, it is recommended to complete a 5-point calibration within a time frame of 5 seconds.

-## Setup eye tracker
+## Calibrate eye tracker

+Everyone's eyes are unique, and so is the approach to predicting their gaze.
+In order to attain this objective, the eye tracker must be properly **calibrated** before accurate tracking can take place.
+Consequently, calibration, validation, and drift-correction stand as the most crucial procedures for ensuring the success of eye tracking studies.

-### Eye-tracker operation shortcuts
+### Eye tracker operation shortcuts

-When you're at the eye-tracker preparation screen (before experimental trials start).
+When you're at the eye tracker preparation screen (before experimental trials start).
 - ***C*** for Calibration
 - ***V*** for Validation
 - ***Return*** for confirming looking during calibration, validation & drift-correction.